Resource Center

 The mission of the Ventegra Antibiotic Awareness Program (AAP) is to create awareness of the public health problem of antibiotic resistance.
 The AAP will support this mission through the following: (1) Educate stakeholders on the importance of appropriate antibiotic use and the role it plays with antibiotic resistance (2) Identify and review the educational resources for all stakeholders (3) Make these resources accessible to all stakeholders

 2. Centers for Disease Control and Prevention.
-Core elements of hospital antibiotic stewardship programs.
-Atlanta, GA: US Department of Health and Human Services, CDC; 2014
+Core Elements of Hospital Antibiotic Stewardship Programs | Antibiotic Prescribing and Use | CDC.
+Atlanta, GA: US Department of Health and Human Services, CDC; 2024.
+Accessed October 28, 2024.

-3. Geller A, et al. National Estimates of Emergency Department Visits for Antibiotic Adverse Events Among Adults—United States, 2011–2015.
+5. Geller A, et al. National Estimates of Emergency Department Visits for Antibiotic Adverse Events Among Adults—United States, 2011-2015.
 J Gen Intern Med.
-2018 Jul; 33(7): 1060–1068
+2018 Jul; 33(7): 1060-1068.

 Frequently Asked Questions